 The Biden-Harris Administration believes that education beyond high school should unlock doors to opportunity, not leave borrowers stranded with debt they cannot afford.
 That’s why, from day one, President Biden and Vice President Harris have been working to fix the broken student loan system and make college more affordable.
 Today, the Biden-Harris Administration announced the official launch of the most affordable repayment plan ever created – the Saving on a Valuable Education (SAVE) plan and kicked off an outreach campaign to encourage eligible borrowers to sign up for the plan.

+“On Day One of my Administration, I promised to fix the problems of the existing student loan program that hurt borrowers for much too long.
 And I’m proud we’re keeping that promise,” President Biden declared.
 “We’ve already approved over $116 billion in debt cancellation for 3.4 million Americans, no matter how many lawsuits, challenges, or roadblocks Republican elected officials or special interests tried to put in our way.
 And today I’m proud to announce a new program called the SAVE Plan.
 It’s the most affordable student loan plan ever.”

 The SAVE plan is an income-driven repayment (IDR) plan that calculates payments based on a borrower’s income and family size – not their loan balance – and forgives remaining balances after a certain number of years.
 The SAVE plan will cut many borrowers’ monthly payments to zero, will save other borrowers around $1,000 per year, will prevent balances from growing because of unpaid interest, and will get more borrowers closer to forgiveness faster.
-The SAVE plan builds on the actions the Biden-Harris Administration has already taken to support students and borrowers, including cancelling more than $116 billion in student loan debt for 3.4 million Americans
+The SAVE plan builds on the actions the Biden-Harris Administration has already taken to support students and borrowers, including cancelling more than $116 billion in student loan debt for 3.4 million Americans.

 The Biden-Harris Administration estimates that over 20 million borrowers could benefit from the SAVE plan.
 Borrowers can sign up today by visiting StudentAid.gov/SAVE